ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Background

 \subsection{Dynamic Symbolic Execution (DSE)}

 Symbolic execution is a program-analysis technique that assigns symbols rather than concrete values to program inputs and executes the program along all possible paths.
-Each executed instruction expresses its result in terms of the input symbols, and then each path leads to a {\em path constraint} that is the logical conjunction of all branch conditions along the path.
-An SMT solver (e.g., Z3 \cite{z3}) can check the satisfiability of a path constraint and, if possible, find a {\em satisfying assignment}.
-The path constraint will be satisfied if the input symbols are assigned the concrete values from a satisfying assignment.
+Each executed instruction expresses its result in terms of the input symbols.
+Each path then leads to a {\em path constraint}---the logical conjunction of all branch conditions along that path.
+An SMT solver such as Z3 \cite{z3} can find {\em satisfying assignments} for a satisfiable path constraint, which are concrete program inputs that satisfy the constraint.
 An unsatisfiable path constraint indicates that the program never takes the path when running with concrete inputs.
-The solver can also examine the conjunction of a path constraint and additional constraints that signal an event of interest.
-In this case, each satisfying assignment will be a program input that triggers the event when the program takes the path.
+The solver can examine a path constraint together with constraints that encode events of interest.
+Each satisfying assignment in this case is an input that drives the program along that path and triggers those events.

-Applying symbolic execution to the entire program is generally infeasible as the number of a program's execution paths grows exponentially with the program size.
-We can offset the explosion of the number of paths with {\em dynamic symbolic execution}: run most of a program's code with concrete inputs, and only the code of interest with symbolic inputs.
-Prior work on MMIO modeling for firmware fuzzing only symbolically executes the code surrounding an MMIO read in ES firmware \cite{laelaps, jetset, uEmu, fuzzware, sEmu}.
-It further prunes or prioritizes symbolic firmware states with heuristics since a vanilla DSE is not enough to avoid path explosions \cite{devfuzz}.
-We will elaborate on this issue in Sec.~\ref{sec:efficiency} and Appendix~\ref{sec:devfuzz}.
-We use \texttt{angr} \cite{angr} as the DSE engine to implement \name.
+It is generally infeasible to execute an entire program symbolically, as the number of execution paths grows exponentially with the program size.
+DSE (i.e., concolic execution) mitigates this path explosion by running most of the program with concrete inputs and only the code of interest with symbolic inputs.
+Prior works on MMIO emulation for firmware fuzzing apply DSE to the firmware code surrounding MMIO reads \cite{laelaps, jetset, uEmu, fuzzware, sEmu}.
+Some of them further prune or prioritize symbolic firmware states using heuristics, as vanilla DSE alone is insufficient to contain path explosion \cite{devfuzz, laelaps}.
+Sec.~\ref{sec:efficiency} and Appendix~\ref{sec:devfuzz} will cover this issue.